Week | Meeting type | Date | Topic | Due |

 Diversity, Equity, & Inclusion

 It is important to me that the senior project provides an open and supportive learning environment for all students.
 It is my intent that students from diverse backgrounds and perspectives be able to benefit from any of my courses.
-I invite you to speak with me if you have concerns or questions regarding issues of belonging, safety, or equity in the classroom.
+I invite you to speak with me if you have concerns or questions regarding issues of belonging, safety, or equity in the classroom, or in the process of writing your project.
 I want our discussions to be respectful of all students.
-If I am not helping the classroom to feel like an inclusive environment, I invite you to provide me with [anonymous] feedback.
+If we are not working in an inclusive environment, I invite you to provide me with feedback.

 Plagiarism and Academic Integrity